CALLING ALL INDIGENOUS STUDENT SONGWRITERS & MUSICIANS!

 (musicians, stand by – you are next!)

-If you are a Native American, Indigenous, or First Nation student songwriter living within the borders of North America, we have an an exciting opportunity for you!
-Musicians ages 5-24 enrolled in a K-12 school or college/university are eligible to apply!
-The main genre of your song can be anything – from rock, to country, to traditional, to electronic, to jazz – you name it!
+The main style of your song can be anything – from rock, to country, to traditional, to electronic, to jazz – you name it!
 However, we would like to hear an Indigenous influence in the song you submit.
+Once we receive a song we would like to record, we will be in touch with additional information – so don’t delay!

 A HUGE NOD OF THANKS TO OUR SPONSORS